pondels/ProjectAppendix/MineBot/PrivacyPolicy.md

 ### **About Children**

 Our services are not intended for individuals under the age of 13.
-If you are a parent or guardian and believe that a child has provided us with personal information, please contact us at **`MY_EMAIL`**.
+If you are a parent or guardian and believe that a child has provided us with personal information, please contact us at **`mathman.minebot.official@gmail.com`**.

 ---